-The Network Director builds relationships and facilitates meetings with partners who are focused on a common result and activate them to mobilize their resources to take action together.
+The Network Director works as part of a team to build relationships and facilitate meetings with partners who are focused on a common result and activates them to mobilize their resources to take action together.

-This work will involve working with school districts, schools, business, civic leaders, non-profits, healthcare institutions, and other key partners.
+This work will involve working with school districts, schools, business, civic leaders, non-profits, healthcare institutions, and other key regional and school partners.
 The Network Director will play a key role in partnering with various organizations and institutions to conduct quick research, build strategies and coordinate implementation.